Snow & Ice Removal

 The Department of Public Works' goal is to remove snow and ice from roadways as rapidly and efficiently as possible while keeping the roads open and essential traffic moving safely.
 DPW is also responsible for plowing school parking lots, school driveways, sidewalk routes designated by the School Department, and Town parking lots.
 The Department of Public Facilities is responsible for the sidewalks and walkways immediately around schools and public buildings.
-Click here for details.
+Visit the Snow Removal Policy page for details.

 Every storm develops differently depending on temperature, wind, moisture content, snow accumulation per hour, and duration.

 - If little or no snow accumulation is predicted, salt and sanding operations will begin and end as conditions warrant.
 When snow accumulation is predicted, sanders are dispatched to pre-treat main roads prior to the storm event.

 - During a lighter snowfall, every main street, sub-main and residential street will be cleared of snow throughout the storm, roughly once every few hours.
 During a heavier snowfall, priority will be given to clearing main streets first, sub-mains second and residential streets last.